RTXteam/RTX/notes/apoc_docker.md

 If you already have a docker container running neo4j you will need to copy the .jar file into the directory your docker container looks for neo4j plugins.
 By default this is in `/var/lib/neo4j/plugins` and this is where it is located in rtxdev.

-to copy the .jar file into this ditectory siply open the directory containing the .jar file in the terminal and run the following command:
+To copy the .jar file into this ditectory siply open the directory containing the .jar file in the terminal and run the following command:

 ```
 sudo docker cp apoc-3.3.0.2-all.jar <container name>:<path to plugins folder within the container>